ucsb-cs16/w24/_labs/lab07.md

 Most of the points will be awarded based on gradescope automatic grading.
 Other points will be assigned after visual code inspection by TAs - if a function is not implemented recursively, you will receive **NOT** receive any credit for that function at all.

-The *recursiveSplice* function is a bonus question - note that it is intended to be difficult.
-Although Gradescope will be display a score out of 110, your lab is only worth 100 points - should you successfully complete the bonus and the rest of the lab, you will receive 100/100 on the lab and 1% extra credit in the course.
-We will manually adjust the grades afterwards.

 ## Gradescope Autograder

 <table border="1">